betaflight/betaflight/docs/Telemetry.md

 Telemetry allows you to know what is happening on your aircraft while you are flying it.
 Among other things you can receive battery voltages and GPS positions on your transmitter.

 Telemetry can be either always on, or enabled when armed.
-If a serial port for telemetry is shared with other functionality then then telemetry will only be enabled when armed on that port.
+If a serial port for telemetry is shared with other functionality then telemetry will only be enabled when armed on that port.

 Telemetry is enabled using the 'TELEMETRY` feature.